The Clarion Call: The People’s CDC Provides A Sobering Look at the COVID-19 Crisis

 PCDC: We have a duty to protect our most vulnerable neighbors and each other.
 This means that we have to make public spaces safe for people who are immunocompromised, disabled (including those with Long COVID), elderly, and more.
 We know that the pandemic has disproportionately affected poor people, Black, Latino, Indigenous, and people of color due to economic factors and structural racism.
 With increasing evidence that COVID impacts our immune systems for at least eight months — contributing to the rise in severe RSV and flu and overflowing pediatric hospitals — this means we have to do everything we can at all levels to reduce COVID transmission.
 COVID is not the flu — it is a multisystemic virus, the long-term effects of which are unpredictable, regardless of one’s age, health, or any other factors.

 To this end, we need to mobilize at all levels, both at the grassroots — the levels of our families and households —and at the level of our government.
 Lots of people who continue to care about COVID and understand its risks have been feeling hopeless lately.
 But there is so much hope and efficacy in coming together to organize in real-life spaces.
 We don’t mean going into unsafe public unmasked spaces.
-We mean following the example of organizations like Mask Mandate New York, which has mobilized hundreds of New Yorkers around mask mandates in public transport, by asking them to call, email, and virtually testify at City Council and Transportation hearings.
+We mean following the example of organizations like Mask Bloc NYC, which has mobilized hundreds of New Yorkers around mask mandates in public transport, by asking them to call, email, and virtually testify at City Council and Transportation hearings.
 They succeeded in getting rid of NY’s terrible “You Do You” campaign and in having the MTA [NYC’s transit system] return signs recommending masking.
 And they’re still continuing their advocacy, with guides like the NYC Mask Guide, conveying valuable information about which public venues still enforce masking protocols.

 If you are a union member, find another person in your union and follow the example of Academic Workers at the University of California who gathered 500 signatures on an open letter and drafted an article around public health and safety (with demands for masking, PCR test access, etc.).
 Through the course of their strike, they have succeeded in increasing mask use on the picket line, and bringing back masks to organizing spaces.
 And they’re still going!